gbellocchi/genov/README.md

 git clone https://git.hipert.unimore.it/comp4drones/HERO/hwpe-wrapper-gen-tool.git
 ```

-### Setup
+### Environment

+#### Overlay
 Most of the specialization flow is handled locally to the tool subdirectory.
 At a certain point the user may decide to export and integrate the specialized hardware/software products to the overlay system.
 This process is fully automated (and no-error-prone) as far as the tool knows how to securely interface to the overlay.

-Thus, we recommend to set the following environment variable to the location of the overlay hardware subsystem.
+Thus, it is recommended to set the following environment variable to the location of the overlay hardware subsystem.

 ```
 export OVERLAY_HW_EXPORT=<your_path>